indrajithbandara/palcu.github.com/now.md

 * going to the Bucharest Agile Meetup
 * going to ROSEdu CDL and presenting about interviewing
 * preparing Vlad Temian for interviews

-What interesting habits I am testing:

-* running
-* segmented sleeping
-* meditating using the Headspace app
-* logging my food using cronometer.com

 ## Week 18 from 2016